 Climbing a mountain.
 Catching the fish of your dreams.
 Finishing off a day of skiing.
 What do all of these have in common?
 Besides being outdoor Sierra Nevada activities, they also build up quite a thirst.
 What better way to celebrate than by partaking in a cold one!
-Here’s a handful of award winning breweries in the High Sierra to finish off your day filled with adventure.
+Here’s a handful of breweries in the High Sierra that serve up some of the best California beers to finish off your day filled with adventure.

 South Lake Brewing Company